Rational homology and homotopy of high dimensional string links: Hairy graph-complexes

 and the orientation set has two more elements: $v_{px}$ -- the new vertex, and $e_{px}$ -- the new edge (oriented from the old vertex to the new one).
 Its order is defined as follows: $v_{px} \leq e_{px}$ and for all $y$ in the orientation set of $G$, one has $e_{px} \leq y$ (here "$\leq$" denotes the total order).

 The differential is then defined by

-Notice that there is no sign in each term of the differential.
+Note that there is no sign in each term of the differential.
 It is hidden in the way we order the orientation set and orient the new edge.
 Let us see one example.
 Assume that $r=2$, that is, we have $2$ colours, and consider the graph in Figure~\ref{graph_diff}.
+The three graphs that appear in the differential of Figure~\ref{graph_diff} are Figure~\ref{graph1_diff}, Figure~\ref{graph2_diff} and Figure~\ref{graph3_diff}.